-Aspiro was originally founded in July 2005.
-Aspiro enters into distribution agreements with the Bank and other banks operating in the Polish market under which it sells retail banking products through a distribution network which it operates.
-At the end of 2013, Aspiro offered products of 25 different financial companies, including those of retail services of mBank.
-The offering covered 54 products, including mortgage loans, cash loans, insurance products, investment products, leasing and factoring.
+Aspiro S.A (Aspiro), originally founded in July 2005, acts as a distribution agent and financial adviser for banking products and services, including the Bank's products and services.
+Aspiro enters into distribution agreements with the Bank and other banks and financial institutions operating in the Polish market under which it sells retail banking products through a distribution network which it operates.

+As at 31 December 2014, Aspiro offered 53 products (including mortgage loans, cash loans, insurance products, investment products, leasing and factoring) from 27 different financial companies, including mBank products.